 Develop Wellness Action Plans to help ensure employees can stay healthy or manage any mental health concerns that they are experiencing.
 (See the information box on the right).
-5/ Managing mental health

 Standards on stress

 The Health and Safety Executive Management Standards for managing work-related stress define how organisations successfully manage the risks of poor mental health and wellbeing.
 They cover the six main causes of stress in the workplace: